 Sugar first reached Europe by the way of Venice.
 So, the city of water has a longstanding tradition in terms of pastries, sweets, and baking.

-Start each day with a typical local breakfast of coffee and pastry.
+Start each day with a typical local breakfast of coffee and pastries.
 The most popular one is called brioche.
 It looks a bit like a croissant but it’s larger, much less flaky, and it can have so many different fillings.
 My favourite one is pistachio spread (imagine a chocolate spread but made of ground pistachios instead of cocoa!
 It’s so good!).

 During the Carnival, tuck into frittelle – fried balls of dough stuffed with different creams or chocolate.
 The rest of the time, indulge in tiramisu, pasticceria mignon (sweets and cakes in tiny sizes), marzipans, local biscuits (like the Esse from Burano), and handmade chocolates.
 I am partial to Pasticceria Rosa Salva but there are dozens of great patisseries all over town.

-23. Have Lots of Seafood
+23. Have Lots of Traditional Venetian Seafood

 Venice is a great place to indulge your love for seafood.
 With centuries-old culinary traditions and with the Venetian Lagoon providing a huge variety of fish, crabs, and molluscs, you will be spoilt for choice.